• >

 What is the longest loan term I can get with a bad credit loan?

-The longest term you can get with a bad credit loan is usually between one month and 15 years.
+The longest term you can get with a secured bad credit loan is usually 30 years.
+With an unsecured loan it could be up to five years.
 The longer you take to pay off the loan, the more interest you pay overall.

 Can I use a bad credit loan for paying off debt?